xen-42/outer-wilds-third-person-camera/README.md

 ![3rd person](https://user-images.githubusercontent.com/22628069/142057019-e2dcca28-6838-4b94-b45a-29843d44ab62.png)

-Press V or the left analog stick to toggle between 1st and 3rd person.
+Press V or the left directional button to toggle between 1st and 3rd person.

 Scroll in/out to zoom in/out.